noufalsalem/HackerRank/README.md

 - Input time of 12hr format should be converted to 24hr format and then printed

 ## Day Two
+### First Challenge
+#### <a href="1 Week Preparation Kit/Lonely Integer.java"> Lonely Integer </a>
+- From a given array where every integer occurs twice except for one, return the unique element that occurs only once.

 #### To be updated soon